 Robert said he only told police Michael was involved in stabbing two of their siblings so he could get credit in the event they became famous.
 He said he does not give him credit anymore because he did not participate in the actual killings.

 Robert now has tattoos on his knuckles that he got in prison.
 One says "LWOP x 5" which stands for "life without parole times five."
 His other hand says "life."
 Robert is sentenced to five life sentences without parole for the killings of his five family members.
-He has a life sentence for attempting to kill his sister.
+He has a life sentence for attempting to kill his sister, Crystal.

 Sign up for newsletters emailed to your inbox.
 Select from these options: Breaking News, Severe Weather, School Closings, Daily Headlines and Daily Forecasts.